Bleach – Anime has a new action-packed trailer and introduces characters

 After a series of murders in the Hollow and several disappearances in the Rukongai district, it is revealed that the Quincy were actually alive.
 To jog their memory, the Quincy are an order of reishi-manipulating human mediums who kill Hollows rather than purify them like the Soul Society.
 They are thought to have been killed by the Society en masse 1,000 years ago, with the exception of the Ishida family.

-Author Tite Kubo launched the Bleach manga Weekly Shonen Jump in 2001, and ended it in August 2016.
+Author Tite Kubo launched the Bleach manga Weekly Shonen Jump in 2001, and concluded it in August 2016.

 Follow: